WhitmanCS370/sp24-lab10/README.md

 Then read the code to understand what happens when you run the GUI application, set the time, and start the timer.

 What questions do you have? _Write them here.
 If you need to know, ask Prof Davis since she wrote the code!_
+- I am curious about why the timer relies on the 'threading' library.
+What features of the timer are enabled by the use of threading?

 ### Exercise 2: Patterns and principles
 _Answer the following questions to the best of your ability._
 * Which concrete classes implement the Observer and Subject roles?
+ConcreteSubject, ConcreteObserverA, and ConcreteObserverB

 * How do the model, controller, and view classes gain references to each other?
 What style of dependency injection does the application use: constructor, method, or property injection?
+In `timer.py` we can see an example of constructor injection, as the ThreadTimerModule is constructed and passed to the view.

 ### Exercise 3: Extending the code
 Extend the text or GUI application to play a sound when the timer is done.